NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Unleash Yaoguai Might.md

 **Frequency** once per day

 As you enter your yaoguai form, you draw upon your internal magic to assume an even greater form.
-When you Change Shape to enter your yaoguai form, you can spend an additional action to gain the effects of [[Enlarge|Enlarge]] and an additional effect based on your heritage.
+When you Change Shape to enter your yaoguai form, you can spend an additional action to gain the effects of [[Spells/Enlarge|Enlarge]] and an additional effect based on your heritage.
 This effect persists for 1 minute or until you Change Shape again.

 *   **Animal** Your hide thickens, granting a +1 circumstance bonus to AC.
 *   **Celestial** You recover some of your celestial perfection, granting you and all allies within 15 feet a +1 status bonus to attack rolls.